Y1feiwang/crawler/README.md

 # Hello!
 This is a simple crawler.

 to run this:
-1. install packages
+1. install packages:

 pip install -r requirement.txt
-2. run crawler
+3. run crawler:

 python crawler.py